-Lymph nodes are part of the lymphatic system, which carries lymph
+Lymph nodes are part of the lymph system, which carries lymph

 fluid, nutrients, and waste material between the body tissues and the

 bloodstream.
 The three most common sites of swollen lymph nodes are the neck, armpit, and groin.
-The lymphatic system is also an important part of the immune
+The lymph system is also an important part of the immune

 system, the body's defense system against disease.